Real Madrid defender Mendy ruled out of La Liga title run-in | Goal.com

 Ferland Mendy is set to sit out the remainder of Real Madrid's La Liga title bid, with the French full-back nursing a shin complaint.

-The Blancos have confirmed that their 25-year-old left-back is struggling with "tibial periostitis", which is more commonly know as shin splints.
+The Blancos have confirmed that their 25-year-old left-back is struggling with "tibial periostitis", which is more commonly known as shin splints.

 No timescale has been put on his recovery, with his condition still being monitored, but the expectation is that he will not figure again for Zinedine Zidane's side this season.